tsahara/r7rs/content/procs.md

 and whose cdr is the empty list.
 The length of a list is the number of elements, which is the same as the number of pairs.

-The empty list\mainindex{empty list} is a special object of its own type.
+The empty list is a special object of its own type.
 It is not a pair, it has no elements, and its length is zero.

 *Note:&nbsp;*